muntasirfuad/ICT_Fest_Hackathon_Preliminary/bug_report.md

 )
 ```

-### f.
-Refund policy had a boundary bug and a missing tier
+### 20. Refund policy had a boundary bug and a missing tier
 **Lines 201-210**

 Cancelling with *exactly* 48 hours notice fell through to the wrong tier because the check used `>` instead of `>=`.
 Also, there was no partial-refund tier for 24-48 hours notice — it jumped straight from 100% to 0%.
 Added the 50% tier.